Matoran/DevRank/README.md

 We have 3 types of Nodes:

-- `User` which contains the `login` of the user and the `pagerank` field with the computed PageRank value
+- `User` which contains the `login` of the user, the `centrality` field with the computed centrality value and the `partition` field containing the ID of the partition for the user
 - `Repo` which contains the `name` of the repository, in this case the full name with `<owner>/<name>`
 - `Language` which contains the `name` of the language